kernelism/community-classification-reddit/README.md

     Store graph `G` in `graphs`
 ```

-Once we have the graphs, we ran both community and overlapping community detection algorithms.
+These thresholds informed the construction of multiple Level-2 graphs for both overlapping and non-overlapping community detection experiments.
+A weighted contribution model was adopted for overlapping assignments.

 | ![homog.png](./results/homogeneity.png) | ![overlappinghomog.png](./results/homogeneity_OCD.png) |
 |--------------------------------|--------------------------------|

-When it comes to Overlapping communities, we weight the contribution based on how many communities a given node has been assigned.

 The results are provided below.
 ![CD](./results/cd_all.png)